We as human beings are great at doubting ourselves. It’s hard to know how to stop negative thoughts from overtaking our brains.

 Ultimately, your subconscious mind sees self-sabotage as self-preservation.
 It is defending and safeguarding you, even if it’s no longer needed.

 There are ways to deal with self-sabotage.
-If practiced regularly, these tips and techniques will go a long way in helping you to boost your confidence and self-esteem and help silence those negative thoughts.
+If practiced regularly, these tips and techniques will go a long way in helping you to boost your confidence.

 How to stop negative thoughts: Find your positive inner voice